What The Fuck Is Ethereum?

 Unlike bumming your friend smokes, however, or central banks, user of your "bud" is backed by "smart contracts" which ensure that participants of the Ethereum Network are compensated even if the party really sucked.
 This means more parties, bigger parties and better yet, parties which can't leave everyone broke.

 Investing in Ethereum

 This section is being authored by Joshua Goldbard, Kevin Fischer, and Apneet Jolly founders of Crypto Lotus LLC, General Partner of a crypto hedge fund www.cryptolotus.com.
 This is not financial advice.
 Cryptocurrency is a high-risk asset class with extreme volatility.

 Broadly speaking, Ethereum is coal.
 Users burn Ethereum to run a piece of software called the Ethereum Virtual Machine (VM).
 Like most machines, the Ethereum VM consumes a resource to perform an operation.
 In Ethereum, we call this resource gas, and we use it to operate the Ethereum VM.
 Users must buy gas every time they want to perform an operation (though many systems hide this action from the user).
 The way you buy gas is by converting tokens.
 So what kinda stuff can the Ethereum VM do?

 The Ethereum VM runs programs.
 A program is a set of instructions.
 These instructions could be "move 10 ethereum tokens from this address to this address" or they could be "move 20 ethereum tokens from this address to this address when I send a message".
-As one can imagine these things can get very complicated, but the basic point is this: Users spend ethereum to execute programs which mostly relate to moving ethereum from one place to another.
+As one can imagine these things can get very complicated, but the basic point is this: Users spend ether to execute programs which mostly relate to moving ether from one place to another.